cockroachdb/docs/v22.2/migration-overview.md

 - When importing data, we recommend that you always have an explicit primary key defined on every table.
 For more information, see [Primary key best practices](schema-design-table.html#primary-key-best-practices).

-- Instead of using a sequence to define a primary key column, we recommend that you use [multi-column primary keys](performance-best-practices-overview.html#use-multi-column-primary-keys) or the [`UUID`](uuid.html) datatype for primary key columns.
+- Instead of using a sequence to define a primary key column, we recommend that you use [multi-column primary keys](performance-best-practices-overview.html#use-multi-column-primary-keys) or [auto-generating unique IDs](sql-faqs.html#how-do-i-auto-generate-unique-row-ids-in-cockroachdb) for primary key columns.
 For more information, see [`CREATE SEQUENCE`](create-sequence.html#considerations).

 	- {% include {{page.version.version}}/performance/use-hash-sharded-indexes.md %}